michelderooij/Analyze-ExoScript/README.md

 # Analyze-ExoScript

+## Getting Started

-Script to analyze Exchange Online Management scripts, indicating contained EXO cmdlets are REST or RPS based
+Script to analyze Exchange Online Management scripts, indicating contained EXO cmdlets are REST or RPS based.

-If there are no Exchange cmdlets found which require RPSSession, the script can run without -UseRPSSession, Basic authentication can be disabled on the client as it no longer needs to connect using WinRM.
+Idea is that when there are no Exchange cmdlets found requiring UseRPSSession, the script can run with Basic authentication disabled on the WinRM client.
+Other usage scenarios are cross-referencing scripts vs Echange commands, or scanning scripts to assist in tailoring RBAC permissions.

 On the initial run, the external file containing information on cmdlets supporting REST and which require RPS, will be created by connecting once to Exchange Online and once using RPSSession.
 The external file will be